 Some members of Congress have publicly urged the Biden administration to train more pilots, and Zelenskyy recently said Ukraine had a strategy to speed up its transition to F-16s from Soviet-era Mig-29, Su-27, and Su-24 aircraft.

 The U.S. has a limited F-16 training capacity, however.
-It is unclear if the additional 18 pilots will be all trained in the U.S. The National Security Council and the Pentagon did not immediately respond to questions regarding the training of additional F-16 pilots.
+It is unclear if the additional 18 pilots will all be trained in the U.S. The Pentagon did not immediately provide more details but said pilot training was an important part of U.S. and allied assistance.

 The 162nd Wing also trains pilots from other foreign countries and has a finite number of slots, with a normal capacity of around 50 pilots per year.